jazzband/django-permission/docs/usage/simple.rst

 .. code-block:: python

-    from permission.utils import has_permission
+    from permissions.utils import has_permission
-    result = has_permission("view", request.user, content)
+    result = has_permission(content, request.user, "view")

     if result == False:
         print "Alert!"